 2. High-Quality, Affordable Healthcare

 Costa Rica offers both public and private healthcare systems.
 Expats can join the public system (Caja) at a low monthly cost and also access private hospitals and clinics known for high-quality service and affordable prices.
 Many retirees report saving 40–70% on medical procedures compared to North America.
+For more information on healthcare in Costa Rica, visit Healthcare Costa Rica.

 3. Ideal Climate All Year Long